cncf/landscape/README.md

 ## Adjusting the Landscape View
 The file src/components/MainContent2.js describes the key elements of a landscape big picture.
-It specifies where to put these sections: App Definition and Development, Orchesteration & Management, Runtime,  Provisioning, Cloud,
+It specifies where to put these sections: App Definition and Development, Orchestration & Management, Runtime,  Provisioning, Cloud,
-    Platform, Observability and Analyzis, Special.
+    Platform, Observability and Analysis, Special.
 Also it specifies where to locate the link to the serverless preview and an info with a QR code.

 All these elements should have `top`, `left`, `width` and `height` properties to